 Key Stage 3:

-Our inspiring and successful approach at Key Stage Three
+Our inspiring and successful approach at Key Stage Three:

 Students of all abilities will immediately be stretched and challenged in differentiated activities that will suit their individual needs.
 The range of skills required throughout the year allow all students to be appropriately prepared for the assessment points present.
 All schemes of work have a clarity and worth when considering the texts studied at Key stage four.
+Introductions to Shakespearean language, poetry and contemporary plays are present within the school year.

 The year 7 curriculum map offers a range of specific units that will allow the students to gain a cultural understanding and appreciation of the subject.
 These include preparation units for study at Key stage four: Gothic stimulus for narrative writing, Poetry of other cultures, the key themes of Shakespeare, transactional writing, twentieth century theatre and Dickensian England: a nineteenth century novelist.